AnoukSmet/Dog-Health-Tracker/README.md

 * As a user, I want to have the possibiltiy to delete a log as well when no longer relevant.
 * As a user, I want the website to be easy to use.
 * As a user, I want the process to add a log to be simple to not loose too much time.

 <a></a>

-### **User Stories**

-* As a user, I would like to be able to pick a category
-* As a user, I would like to track my score during the game.
-* As a user, I expect a variety of questions so no questions get repeated.
-* As a user, I would like to know the correct answer when answered incorrectly.
-* As a user, I expect that the game has a nice visually appealing lay out to be in line with the game.
-* As a user of a game, the first impression is very important.
-* As a user you already want to get the happy feeling as of the moment you open the website.
-* As a user, I expect all the different pages to be in the same style to make it as a whole.
-* As a user I want to learn something new while playing a game.
-* As a user, I want the webiste to be easy to use.
-I prefer not to have too many buttons or options.
-* As a user, I want some extra information on how to play the game in case I don't understand it.
-* As a user, I want to know where I am in the game, to know how many questions I still have left.
-* As a user, I want to be able to restart the game if I don't like the questions in the category.

-<a></a>